bidha001/Web-App.Project/README.md

 git clone https://github.com/bidha001/Web-App.Project.git
 cd learniverse-connect

-# Define database values in application.properties
+# Define database values
+Create a .env file in the root folder and define the values of your database

 # Build and run the app
 ./mvnw spring-boot:run
 ```

-Then open `http://localhost:8080` in your browser.
+Then open `http://localhost:8080` in your browser to access the application.

 ---